jasonkneen/MemEngine/README.md

 ### I. Local Deployment

-One can install our library conveniently in their python environment.
-Then, they can create a memory module for their agents, and using unified interfaces to execute memory operations inside programs.
+Developers can easily install our library in their Python environment via pip, conda, or from source code.
+Then, they can create memory modules for their agents, and utilize unified interfaces to perform memory operations within programs.
 An example is shown as follows:

 ```python
 from langchain.prompts import PromptTemplate